-Remember our gateway routers from Chapter 1 ("How a Gateway Router Works" on page 4)?
+Remember our gateway routers from Chapter 1 ("How a gateway router works" on page 4)?
 Gateway routers are essential parts of remote networking over the Internet for the same reason they're essential for connecting networks within your facility: they provide security.

 That's because the gateway router has two separate network interface cards (NICs), one connected to the public Internet and one connected to your facility's private network.
-There's no electrical connection between the two interfaces, so the only data that can cross to the other side is what's allowed by software rules within the router.
+The only data that can cross to the other side is what's allowed by software rules within the router.
 The router's private IP address-and the IP addresses of all devices on the private network-are hidden from its public IP address.